dask/distributed/docs/source/scheduling-policies.rst

 To identify the root(ish) tasks, we use this heuristic:

 1. The TaskGroup has 2x more tasks than there are threads in the cluster
-2. The TaskGroup has fewer than 5 dependencies across *all* tasks in the group.
+2. The TaskGroup has fewer than 5 unique dependencies across *all* tasks in the group.

     We don't just say "The task has no dependencies", because real-world cases like :obj:`dask.array.from_zarr` and :obj:`dask.array.from_array` produce graphs like the one